castogio/castogio.github.io/content/intro_to_rxsop.md

-The described concept may sound familiar to those of you who are amateur radio operators as this is a form of
+The described concept may sound familiar to those of you who are amateur radio operators, as this is a form of
 "[carrier squelch](https://en.wikipedia.org/wiki/Squelch)",
 i.e. suppressing the receiver output if the input signal is not strong enough.
 You can see the effects of RX-SOP muting when the level is set to -70 dBm: